inspircd/docs/docs/3/modules/sqlauth.md

 This module allows connecting users to be authenticated against an arbitrary SQL table.

+It only allows checking clients are allowed to connect (the `PASS` command), and does not provide any sort of user accounts (ie. no nickname registration, NickServ, or SASL).

 ### Configuration

 To load this module use the following `<module>` tag: